Spidfail/libft_extended/README.md

 ## How to install the project

-Just clone it in your repository.
+Just clone it in your directory.

 ## How to use the libft

-About implementation, you need to list the name with the prefix "ft_" to distinguish these functions from the strandard ones.
+About implementation, don't forget the prefix "ft_" to distinguish these functions from the strandard ones.

 The Makefile will produce a binary called `libft.a` by using `ar` command.
-Compile your project with the binary to use listed functions.
+Compile your project with the binary to be able to use listed functions.

 ## List of the functions